daniel-salmon/flask-docker-nginx/README.md

 # flask-docker-nginx

-Let's you run a Flask app factory behind an Nginx server using Docker.
+Lets you run a Flask app factory behind an Nginx server using Docker.

 # Table of Contents